AP Top 25 Takeaways: Should Georgia still be No. 1? Leaving Prime behind; Hard to take USC seriously | Federal News Network

 As great as Williams is, it’s hard to take the Trojans seriously as a playoff contender with their sloppy defense and lack of attention to detail.

-AROUND THE COUNTRY: Kentucky should be ranked on Sunday.
+AROUND THE COUNTRY: Making Duke’s night even worse, quarterback Riley Leonard injured his right ankle on the Blue Devils’ final play from scrimmage.
+Leonard left the field on crutches after being treated in the injury tent, and Hartman waited after the game for him to emerge from the tent to wish his counterpart well. … Kentucky should be ranked on Sunday.
 Ray Davis and the Wildcats made a statement by pounding No. 22 Florida, which probably shouldn’t have been ranked.
 Davis went off for 280 yards rushing and four touchdowns.
 Kentucky has a three-game winning streak against Florida for the first time since 1951 when Bear Bryant was the Wildcats’ coach. … Texas A&M, you have our attention.
-The Aggies handled Arkansas with relative ease and now head into a home game with No. 12 Alabama on a three-game winning streak.
-A&M is one of the few teams in college football with a solid and experienced backup QB in Max Johnson, who isn’t that much of a fall off from injured Conner Weigman.
-The SEC West is very much up for grabs, and the Aggies host No. 12 Alabama next week. … The four new Big 12 teams are 1-7 in conference play after UCF blew a huge lead at home against Baylor and Houston was blown out by Texas Tech.
-The only victory came Friday night when BYU beat fellow newby Cincinnati.
+The Aggies handled Arkansas with relative ease and now head into a home game with 12 Alabama on a three-game winning streak.
+A&M is one of the few teams in the portal era with a solid and experienced backup QB in Max Johnson, who isn’t that much of a fall off from injured Conner Weigman. … The four new Big 12 teams are 1-7 in conference play after UCF blew a huge lead at home against Baylor and Houston was blown out by Texas Tech.
+The only victory came Friday night when BYU beat fellow newby Cincinnati. … One of the best teams outside the Power Five is not even eligible to play in a bowl.
+James Madison (5-0) stayed unbeaten against South Alabama, but the Dukes are still transitioning to FBS and are not eligible for the Sun Belt championship or postseason. … There was a lot of talk before the season about how a difficult September schedule could doom West Virginia coach Neal Brown.
+The Mountaineers finished the month 4-1 by knocking off TCU.

 AP Sports Writer John Zenor in Auburn, Alabama, contributed to this report.